Lord Ebury's Railway

 By the 1920s the passengers became fewer and fewer, the main traffic from Rickmansworth to London having been taken by the Met line which had opened in 1887.
 In 1907 there were proposals for “New Lines” to provide services to the rapidly growing London suburbs, a line to Croxley Green and a curve at Bushey junction so that trains from Rickmansworth and Croxley could go directly to Euston - the curve which is now above B&Q. in Watford.
 The Croxley branch opened on 15 June 1912, but shortly afterwards drama came to Croxley on the night of 10 March 1913 when Croxley Station buildings and platform were burnt down by the Suffragettes, and the platforms were replaced by temporary wooden ones which remained until they collapsed in the 1960s.

 Neither the Croxley or the Rickmansworth lines were heavily patronised.
 A special train ran to the station in 1967 for the Loco Club of Great Britain, but that was the end.
-No trains ever ran from Rickmansworth direct to London.
-The Rickmansworth branch closed to passenger traffic in 1952 but freight services continued until 1967. and the Croxley branch continued to carry peak-hour services – to both London and Watford – for many more years.
-However, by the 1990s the service had been reduced to a single train from Watford and back at 6 o'clock on weekday mornings, and finally in 1996 the line was severed to make way for a new Ascot Road and the service replaced by a bus or taxi.
+No trains ran from Rickmansworth direct to London.
+The Rickmansworth branch closed to passenger traffic in 1952 but freight services continued until 1967.
+The Croxley branch continued to carry peak-hour services – to both London and Watford – for many more years, but by the 1990s the service had been reduced to a single train from Watford and back at 6 o'clock on weekday mornings, and finally in 1996 the line was severed to make way for a new Ascot Road with the train service replaced by a bus or taxi.
 The Watford Observer reporting on the closures said, “A sad end to a valiant enterprise – a link with old Rickmansworth and the days of gracious living when Lord and Lady Ebury lived at the Moor Park”.

 The track of the line from Rickmansworth now forms the Ebury Way, a pleasant walk or cycle ride from Rickmansworth to Watford, but of Lord Ebury’s Railway nothing now remains.